YoushaExT/practice/Atom packages.md

 auto complete python -> autocomplete suggessions (not working instead using ide-python)#

-file icon -> easier to identify different types of files (not working properly)#
+file icon -> easier to identify different types of files

 minimap -> easier scrolling similar to sublime for larger code